New Patient Information

 This appointment time has been reserved especially for you.
 If you are unable to keep your appointment, kindly let us know at least 24 hours in advance so we can make the slot available to someone else.

 We look forward to seeing you at your upcoming testing appointment.
 Please review the information below to ensure your appointment runs smoothly.

 - It is important to be on time for your skin test appointment.
 If you arrive late, we may be unable to test you due to time constraints.
 Please arrive 15 minutes early to complete the registration process.
-(Note: our clinics are closed for lunch from 12–1pm, you will not be able to enter the office prior to 1pm.)

 - If your insurance requires a referral, please make sure we have it in advance of the appointment.
 Referrals may be faxed to: 678.742.3330.
 On the day of the appointment, please bring insurance card, photo ID, and form of payment.

 - Allow 2–3 hours for skin testing.
 You will discuss the results as well as treatment options with your physician after testing is complete.
 When children are being tested, it’s a good idea to bring items to entertain them throughout the process (books, toys, coloring books, iPad).